Ramshorn Scholars Program

 - The Cockrell School of Engineering is full of resources to help students succeed.
 Every engineering major has academic advisors in their respective departments to seek guidance for course selection, registration procedures and reviewing degree progress.
 Ramshorn Scholar students will have an additional assigned advisor in the Engineering Student Services office located in the ESS building on 24th Street and Speedway.
 Students will meet with their assigned advisor during new student orientation, followed by a meeting with their engineering departments.

 - What is a Ramshorn?

 - More than a century ago, T.U.
 Taylor, UT Austin’s first engineering faculty member and the first dean of Texas Engineering, began drawing an elaborate check mark — a “Ramshorn” — on his students’ best papers.
 Over the years, it became known as a symbol of excellence in engineering education at The University of Texas at Austin.

 Meet Your Advisors

-Yma oversees all components of the Ramshorn Scholars Program (RSP) and provides student-centered advising to RSP students for all nine engineering majors.
-Yma earned a bachelor’s degree in business from The University of Texas at San Antonio and completed her master’s degree in counseling and guidance from Texas State University.
-She is currently pursuing a doctorate in education from the University of Mary Hardin-Baylor.
-While out of the office, she enjoys spending time with her husband and family.
+Kristen oversees all components of the Ramshorn Scholars Program (RSP) and provides student-centered advising to RSP students for all engineering majors.
+Kristen earned a bachelor’s degree in behavioral sciences from Concordia University Texas and completed her master’s degree in educational psychology from The University of Texas at Austin.
+She enjoys spending time with her family, trying new foods, and reading.